ianepreston/iblog/_posts/2020-05-13-conda_envs.md

+---
-# How to work with conda environments in shell scripts and Makefiles
+title: "How to work with conda environments in shell scripts and Makefiles"

-1. TOC
-{:toc}
+description: "conda environments are a little tricky to incorporate into automation.
+This post outlines a bit of how they work, and how to integrate them in scripts and makefiles."
+layout: post
+toc: true
+comments: true
+hide: false
+categories: [conda, python, bash]
+---

 I've struggled with automating working with the ```conda``` python environment manager for a while.
 It's a relatively small part of my work flow so I haven't made figuring it out a top priority, but it's really bugging me.
 In this post I'm going to document the problem and all the troubleshooting steps I went through to resolve it.
 I'm writing this post in parallel with actually resolving the issue, so it's going to be a bit stream of consciousness.